 Creating a formula that fits everyone's needs can save you time.
 However, if you apply the same logic to customer success, you'll end up with dissatisfied customers who receive generic guidance.

-Since personalization is a crucial element of meeting customer needs, offering generic experiences will defy the purpose of your strategy.
+Personalization is a crucial element of meeting customer needs, so offering canned experiences will counteract the purpose of your strategy.
 Your CSMs need to treat every customer outcome separately, responding according to the needs and wants of each individual.

 Company Example: Samsung

-Below is a situation that unfolded between a Samsung customer and a company service rep. The customer is calling because, according to Samsung's policies, he needs to be home to sign for a package.
+Below is a situation that unfolded between a customer and a Samsung customer service rep. The customer is calling because, according to Samsung's policies, he needs to be home to sign for a package.
 But, the customer can't afford to skip work to wait for a package.

 In this case, the Samsung service rep should have reached out to a manager to see if there was any way to make an exception for this customer.
 Even though it's against company protocol, adjusting the shipping schedule to meet the customer's needs would have resolved the issue and showed genuine care for customer success.
 Instead, the company stuck to its policies which resulted in a viral Reddit thread.

 8. Approaching Bad-Fit Customers